What is neurodiversity? Explaining how some people’s brains work differently

 In the past, it was sadly common to view someone who was autistic, for example, as having an ‘abnormal’ condition that should be ‘cured’.

-However, since the 1990s the concept of neurodiversity emerged.
-This tells us that these brain differences are natural variations.
-Some people’s brains simply work in a different way.
+However, the concept of neurodiversity emerged in the 1990s.
+This concept tells us that these brain differences are natural variations.
+Some people’s brains simply work differently.

 The social model of disability